chanel-y/BSides-CodeQL101/queries/csharp/4 - Paths/README.md

 There's many more results here, but the most interesting result is this one, showing that there is flow from ToString on line 26.
 ![ToString Flow](images/tostring-flow.png)

-Dataflow isn't going between the req.Body and the result of toString().
+From our debugging, it seems that dataflow isn't going between the req.Body and the result of toString().
 To fix this, we can add the following predicate to our dataflow config:

 ```
 predicate isAdditionalFlowStep(DataFlow::Node pred, DataFlow::Node succ){